A SAD REALITY:

 As I type this, I am listening to French Gospel artist and evangelist Gilbert Ringenbach singing.
 The album I admit is an old one.
 Although his style (jazz gipsy) is a genre of music I like, it is the content of his songs that appeals to me.
 His album, 30 or 40 years ago, could be put in the hands of any non-Christian.
 Throughout his whole life, Gilbert Ringenbach has succeeded where many Christian artists have not: singing the message of the Gospel.

 Around the year 2000, it seems to me that there was a great turning point in the world of Christian music: Many artists abandoned what was their DNA: singing for those who do not know Jesus and turned exclusively to worship.
 These artists stopped their evangelistic tours.
 Worship concerts replaced evangelistic meetings.
-While worship obviously has its place (don’t get me wrong!), we should not ignore from our churches those artists whom God has called to sing the Gospel.
+While worship obviously has its place (don’t get me wrong!), we should encourage those artists whom God has called to sing the Gospel.

 Recently I was with two missionary friends at a restaurant.
 The conversation turned to the question: “What is the best way to reach the French people with the Gospel?